Lun75/Listen-Up-Web-to-Podcast-Convertor-V1/README.md

 ---

 **Note**: This extension uses Google Cloud APIs which have usage quotas.
-Demo API keys are provided for testing but may have limited availability.
-For production use, please set up your own Firebase project.
+API keys are not included in this public repository to prevent unauthorized use and service disruption. **Contact dialina1125@gmail.com to receive the complete working package for testing.**

 By Dialina